Read This First

 Prompt 4: I cannot imagine a legitimate calculus behind the emergence of desires that do not incorporate pleasure seeking and pain avoidance.
 Can you?

-The anchors here are what Preferences = Pleasures is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Preferences = Pleasures is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 Consider actions driven purely by a sense of moral duty, as suggested by Immanuel Kant.
 Kant argued that moral actions are those performed out of a sense of duty and not because of any personal gain or to avoid personal pain.
 For example, a person might return a lost wallet because they believe it is the right thing to do, independent of any pleasure or pain associated with the action.